-Following are some of the top reasons that people file for bankruptcy:
+Following are 7 of the top reasons that people file for bankruptcy in New Jersey:

 A Harvard University study indicated that medical expenses are the reason for 62 percent of personal bankruptcies in the U.S. It is interesting to note that the study also revealed that 72 percent of those who filed for bankruptcy because of medical bills had health insurance, thereby disproving the notion that only those who are uninsured confront financial disasters because of medical expenses.
 You can file a Chapter 7 bankruptcy to lower your medical debt.